 If our unique foods had developed from taking some of the native products and ideas from the indigenous owners of our land, that would make sense, but that doesn’t seem to be the case.
 Australians as a whole somehow seem to have come up with this weird bunch of flavours that polarise visitors and make locals strongly patriotic.

 Now I COULD give you a list that did include lots of our native products and flavours, but very few Australians eat them regularly.
-Sure quondong jam is delicious, but you will more than likely find strawberry jam on the table, and kangaroo might be lean and healthy, but it’s not usually part of the weekly grocery shop.
+Sure quondong jam is delicious, (and if you come across some you should try it!) but you will more than likely find strawberry jam on the table, and kangaroo might be lean and healthy, but it’s not usually part of the weekly grocery shop.
 So what I am giving you here are common, everyday foods that many Aussies eat regularly and you will easily find during your visit, either at the local supermarket or even the 7Eleven on the corner.

 Thanks to Michelle from Legging It for this photo of Vegemite

 I just had to start off with Vegemite.
 This is the one product that almost every Australian has grown up with and is a pantry staple in nearly every household.
 We eat it mostly as a spread on toast for breakfast.
 I also got Vegemite sandwiches regularly in my lunchbox as I was growing up.
 We put a little butter or margarine on the bread first, then a very thin coating of Vegemite.
 The key word here is “thin”.
 This is not a chocolate based product like Nutella, but rather a savoury yeast extract.
 It is high in Vitamin B, and can also be used as a stock-like base in soups and stews.